a-oneil/quartz/content/Research.md

 ## Getting up to speed with AWS

 ![[Pasted image 20230921212433.png]]

 [[AWS SCS-C01 |View Research]]

-**Description:** A study guide for the [AWS security specialty exam](https://aws.amazon.com/certification/certified-security-specialty/) or a quick way to get you up to speed on AWS security controls.
+**Description:** A comprehensive resource to prepare for the [AWS Security Specialty exam](https://aws.amazon.com/certification/certified-security-specialty/) or a fast-track guide to learn about AWS service.

 ---